MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Report 2 - Mid Project Progress Report/Mid Project Progress Report.md

 ## Summary of the project
 A short one paragraph summary of the project	1

+- use the same paragraph that we used in the Scoping Doc?
+- Might need to check with Eddie
+- maybe it depends on the marks we get for it

 ## Overall progress to date
 A statement regarding your overall progress to date	2